 For additional information on this topic, check out our article on The Connection Between Immigration and Taxes.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audit defense, sales tax, and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes, small business accounting, and bookkeeping clean up services.